41 Rustic Kitchen Ideas for Log Homes & Cabins

 33. Budget-Friendly Ideas

-Thrift stores and flea markets are great places to find unique and affordable decor items for your rustic kitchen.
-Look for vintage kitchen tools, old signs, or rustic baskets to add character to your space.
+Thrift stores and flea markets are perfect places to find unique, affordable decor for a rustic kitchen.
+Vintage kitchen tools, old signs, or rustic baskets add character and charm without breaking the budget.
+Upcycling these pieces lets you personalize your space while reinforcing the rustic aesthetic.

 Budget-Friendly Ideas